cpedro/mellanox-rancid/README.md

-What is this
+# What is this
-===

-This is a couple of script, dirtily adapted from Cisco's support on rancid 2.3.
+This is a couple of scripts, dirtily adapted from Cisco's support on rancid 2.3.
 Rancid 2.3 and 3.7 is supported.

+Forked from JackSlateur/mellanox-rancid, but then adapted to fix some issues.
+I should find time to update and clean up the code a lot more.

-Installation
+## Installation
----

-- Copy both scripts to /var/lib/rancid/bin
+* Copy both scripts to /var/lib/rancid/bin
-- `chmod +x /var/lib/rancid/bin/mlnx*`
+* `chmod +x /var/lib/rancid/bin/mlnx*`
-- Add a router in router.db, using the `mellanox` hardware type
+* Add a router in router.db, using the `mellanox` hardware type
-- For rancid 2.3:
+* For rancid 2.3:
-  - edit /var/lib/rancid/bin/rancid-fe, you will find a `%vendortable` variable, add the entry `'mellanox'      => 'mlnxrancid'`:
+  * edit /var/lib/rancid/bin/rancid-fe, you will find a `%vendortable` variable, add the entry `'mellanox'      => 'mlnxrancid'`:
   ```
   %vendortable = (
     'cat5'      => 'cat5rancid',